shimonc29/chatgrow-saas/replit.md

 ## External Dependencies

 - **PostgreSQL (Neon)**: Used for Subscribers and User data.
-- **MongoDB Atlas**: Used for Events, Customers, Appointments, Analytics, and WhatsApp connections.
+- **MongoDB Atlas**: Used for Events, Customers, Appointments, Payments, Invoices, Analytics, and WhatsApp connections.
 - **Redis (Optional)**: Can be integrated for caching and background jobs.
 If not connected, an in-memory queue is used.
 - **Nodemailer**: Email provider for `NotificationService`.
 - **SendGrid**: Email provider for `NotificationService`.